Namitha-C-Anto/hospital-assistant-v3/README.md

 The current architecture provides a foundation for further production enhancements.

+- 📄 **Multi-Format Document Ingestion** — extend beyond PDF to support CSV, TXT, and other document types, with format-aware parsing and routing at ingestion time.
 - 🗃️ **Structured Data Retrieval (NL-to-SQL)** — enable natural language querying of structured data (e.g., patient records, appointment schedules) by generating and validating SQL against a relational database, using schema embeddings to ground query generation.
 - 🔎 **Metadata Filtering** — filter retrieved documents using metadata such as department, document type, category, or other attributes.
 - ✍️ **Query Rewriting** — rewrite conversational or ambiguous queries before retrieval to improve retrieval quality.
 - 🧠 **Agentic RAG** — introduce an orchestration agent that routes between document retrieval and structured data sources (e.g., SQL databases), enabling tool selection, multi-step reasoning, and hybrid structured/unstructured question answering.
+- 🔐 **User Authentication** — add login and session management to support multiple distinct users securely.
-- 💾 **Persistent & Scalable Memory** — replace in-process session state with a Redis-backed conversation store (fast, TTL-based active session memory) paired with a relational database such as SQL Server/PostgreSQL for permanent chat history, enabling multi-user support, horizontal scaling across multiple backend instances, and session recovery after restarts.
+- 💾 **Persistent & Scalable Memory** — replace in-process session state with a Redis-backed conversation store (fast, TTL-based active session memory) paired with a relational database such as SQL Server/PostgreSQL for permanent, per-user chat history, enabling multi-user support, horizontal scaling across multiple backend instances, and session recovery after restarts.
+- 📱 **React Native Frontend** — replace/supplement the current Streamlit UI with a mobile-first React Native client.
 - ☁️ **Cloud Deployment** — deploy the containerized application to AWS/Azure/GCP using managed container services and integrate a cloud-native LLM platform such as Amazon Bedrock, Google Vertex AI, or Azure AI Foundry.
 - 🔄 **CI/CD Pipeline** — automate testing and deployment using GitHub Actions on push/PR.
 - 📝 **File-Based Logging** — persist application logs to rotating log files for production troubleshooting and auditing.